pharpala/3D-Model/README.md

 ## Usage

-To use the counter program, click the above link in "Deployment with Github Pages" and enjoy the magic!
+To check out the counter program, click the above link in "Deployment with Github Pages" and enjoy the magic!